RaymondFanGit/1D-Molecular-Simulations-With-Reinforcement-Learning/README.md

 - the target value
 - the maximum number of molecules allowed in the system

 which is used to compute the probability a molecule does not decay $p = exp(-dt/t_{mol})$.
-At every step, it takes in an action by the controller, and computes the number of molecules that have decayed since the last observation (drawn from a binomial with probability $p$ before adding in the action, and returning the history of the molecules abundances, the reward (negative squared difference between the current value and the target), and the actual optimal number of molecules to send in, along with some generic flags for gymnasium libraries.
+At every step, it takes in an action by the controller, and computes the number of molecules that have decayed since the last observation (drawn from a binomial with probability $p$ before adding in the action.
+It returns the history of the molecules abundances, the reward (negative squared difference between the current value and the target), and the actual optimal number of molecules to send in, along with some generic flags for gymnasium libraries.

 ### Neural Networks

 The network learns using the loss, given by the squared difference between the network's taken action and the optimal action.
 This network is capable of learning, but comparing it to the analytic optimal controller for this problem reveals that it consistently does worse than the optimal solution, and furthermore it's performance does not improve with more training.
-This is a common problem in the field of deep reinforcement learning, where increased amounts of training do not result in greater performance, as shown here by the departure of the neural net predictions from the optimal controller.
+This is a common problem in the field of deep reinforcement learning (catastrophic forgetting), where increased amounts of training do not result in greater performance, as shown here by the departure of the neural net predictions from the optimal controller.

 ![Neural_Nets_Get_Worse](Images/Neural_Nets_Get_Worse.png)